ferrod20/taggingTools/README.md

 ## Confusion matrix generator
 Define 2 files to compare (gold standard and tagged file) and build the confusion matrix.
 The output result can be set as LaTex or plain text.

 You can see below an example of a pdf confusion matrix output.
-By default cells with biggest differences are showed
+By default cells with biggest differences are showed.

 ###Pdf output:
 ![pdf confusion matrix example](https://raw.github.com/ferrod20/taggingTools/gh-pages/images/confusionMatrixPdf.png)

 In the next example you can see a plain text confusion matrix output.
-Notice that for each cell appears the words which it's tags diffiers
+Notice that for each cell appears the words which it's tags differs.

 ###Plain text output:
 ![plain text confusion matrix example](https://raw.github.com/ferrod20/taggingTools/gh-pages/images/plainTextConfusionMatrixComparision.png)